We are proud to present the catalog of our upcoming auction, ranging from Old Masters to Indonesian Modernists.

 The auction will be concluded with a selection of Indonesian and Balinese works of art by Gerard Pieter Adolfs (1897-1968), Willem van der Does (1889-1966), Rudolf Bonnet (1895-1978), Arie Smit (1916-2016) and Hendra Gunawan (1918-1983).
 From the latter you are offered a rare work from the early 1940s that de Village life depicted with many figures in a gnarled landscape.
 This work, which was obtained directly from the artist by the family of the current owner, is valued at €20,000 – 30,000.

 Of course, the above is just a selection from the entire range.
 We therefore invite you to the online catalog here .

 We hope to welcome you in our saleroom soon!

 We draw your attention here Please note the various options for participating in the auction, even if you are unable to attend.

 Any restorations or defects of the lots on offer are not listed in the catalogue.
-If you would like to receive more information about the condition of a lot, please contact us for a condition report.
+If you would like to receive more information on the condition of a lot, we request you contact us for a condition report.